 Your surveyor will report any of these three issues if they’re detected during a damp survey.
 They will also advise you on your best next course of action.
 As explained by Which? magazine, you can solve some damp issues yourself.

 In other cases, your only option is to contact a pro to help damp proof your property.
 Either way, getting a professional damp survey is the best way to identify problems.
 So how much should a damp survey cost?

-Damp Survey Cost – What to Expect in 2022
+Damp Survey Cost — What Prices to Expect in 2023

 Anything about your property that makes accessing areas to survey more difficult may also bump up the survey’s price.
 As with any service, geography plays a part too.
 Damp surveys tend to cost more in London, but remote regions like the Scottish Highlands may be higher due to increased travel time.